Nominate your beneficiaries

 A non-lapsing binding death benefit nomination does not expire, but we will still send you a courtesy letter every three years to remind you of the status of your non-lapsing binding nomination.

-A lapsing nomination is valid for a period of up to three years.
-For the nomination to remain valid, you must confirm the nomination in writing before the end of every three years.
-We will write to you to let you know when your lapsing nomination is about to expire.
+A lapsing binding nomination is valid for a period of up to three years after the date of signature.
+For the nomination to remain current, you must confirm the nomination in writing before the end of every three years.
+We will write to you to let you know when your lapsing binding nomination is about to expire.

 A non-binding nomination does not expire.
 You should change your death benefit nomination when your circumstances or preferences change.